go-noisegate/noisegate/README.md

    PASS (1.033799777s)
    ```

-   Based on the hint, hornet runs `TestSlowSub` first because it's affected by the previous change.
+   *Based on the hint, hornet runs `TestSlowSub` first because it's affected by the previous change.*

-   Note that the total test time is `1.033799777s` here because the tests run in parallel.
-When you run the same tests using `go test`, it will take about 3 seconds.

 ## How-to guides